fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-angular.md

 ## Install

 In your HTML, include the `fusioncharts.js` and the `angular-fusioncharts.js` JavaScript file.
-It is necessary to include the `angular-fusioncharts.js` file after all other files.
+It is necessary to include `angular-fusioncharts.js` after all other files.

 ```
 <script type="text/javascript" src="/path/to/fusioncharts.js"></script>